New & Used Toyota Prius C: In Depth

 GET A FREE PRICE QUOTE

-The Toyota Prius C is the newest addition to the Prius range, and the most affordable hybrid that Toyota manufactures.
-The Prius C returns 50mpg, the same as the Prius, but the C is a compact hatchback.
-It’s also more fun to drive and easier to maneuver.For a more detailed look at the Prius C, see the full review of the 2013 Toyota Prius C.
+The Toyota Prius C is the newest member of the Prius lineup, and the most afford hybrid that Toyota manufactures.
+The Prius C has the same fuel efficiency as the Prius, 50mpg, but the C is a compact hatchback.
+It’s also more enjoyable to drive and easier to maneuver.For a more detailed look at the Prius C, see the full review of the 2014 Toyota Prius C.

 Launched in 2012 and continued unchanged for 2013, the Toyota Prius C starts at less than $20,000 but delivers the full functionality of Toyota's Hybrid Synergy Drive—and some of the same high-mpg technology as other Prius models—available at a new lower price.
 It faces off in the market against both mainstream subcompacts like the Ford Fiesta, Chevrolet Sonic, Toyota Yaris, Nissan Versa, and Hyundai Accent, and more specialized mild-hybrid subcompacts, notably the Honda Insight.

 The Prius C is smaller and lighter than any other Prius model, so it receives a new and downsized powertrain—although it has fundamentally the same mechanical layout as any other Hybrid Synergy Drive model.
 The 1.5-liter, four-cylinder engine is rated at 73 horsepower, while a smaller electric motor system and 0.9-kWh battery pack are similarly smaller.